Automattic/vip-go-ci/README.md

 The URL will be included in any generic Pull-Request comments or Pull-Request reviews submitted.

 ### PHPCS configuration

+Support for checking for issues in PHP files by using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer/) scanning is supported.
+The behaviour of PHPCS scanning can be configured using several options.

+An example of how PHPCS can be used:

+> ./vip-go-ci.php --phpcs=true --phpcs-path="$HOME/vip-go-ci-tools/phpcs/bin/phpcs" --phpcs-standard="WordPress-VIP-Go,PHPCompatibilityWP" --phpcs-sniffs-exclude="WordPress.WP.PostsPerPage.posts_per_page_posts_per_page" --phpcs-severity=1 --phpcs-runtime-set="testVersion 7.3-" --phpcs-skip-scanning-via-labels-allowed=true

+With these settings, PHPCS is turned on, is expected to be found in the path shown above, should use two PHPCS standards (`WordPress-VIP-Go` and `PHPCompatibilityWP`), while excluding one particular PHPCS sniff.
+When executing PHPCS, one runtime option should be set (`testVersion 7.3-`) and severity level should be `1`.
+Also, users can ask to skip scanning particular Pull-Requests by setting a label named `skip-phpcs-scan`.

+Any number of PHPCS standards can be specified, and any number of runtime settings as well.
+See section above about configuring options via repository file.

 ### SVG scanning